What’s The Difference Between SSI And SSDI?

 At the Kennedy Law Firm, PLLC in Clarksville, Tennessee, our attorneys help people in the community understand the difference between the two programs and work with them to apply to the program that is most likely to help them.
-Our attorneys have been compassionately serving clients in Tennessee and Kentucky since 1984.
+Our attorneys have been compassionately serving clients in Tennessee since 1984.

 What is Social Security Disability Insurance (SSDI)?

 Social Security Disability Insurance (SSDI) is a program that functions similarly to Social Security.
 As you work and pay taxes, you accumulate “work credits.”
 Workers under 65 years of age who become disabled and have amassed enough work credits can qualify for benefits.
 The number of work credits needed in order to qualify varies by age.
 For each year you work, you can earn four work credits.
 Nearly all full-time workers earn four credits per year.

 Qualification is based on the total number of credits earned as well as the number of credits earned recently.
 For those 31 years old or older to qualify, they must have spent five of the last 10 years working.
 Requirements differ for those who are younger and for some people who are blind.
 The total number of credits needed to qualify ranges from six (one-and-a-half years of work) to 40 (10 years of work).
 Our attorneys help Tennessee clients fill out the appropriate paperwork to apply for SSDI benefits.
 We also work to get your family members any auxiliary benefits they are entitled to.